FunKey-Project/FunKey-Project.github.io/docs/user_manual/tutorials/hardware/flash_change_sd_card.md

 ![Lift the battery](/assets/images/disassembly/IMG_8818.jpg){.step-thumb}
 ![Get the battery out of the way](/assets/images/disassembly/IMG_8822.jpg){.step-thumb}

-Remove the keychain lanyard axis, but it may fall off when opening.
+Remove the keychain lanyard axis, as it may fall off when opening.

 Lift the battery (but leave it connected) to expose the circuit board.